erde-lang/erde/README.md

 luarocks install erde
 ```

-Alternatively, you can clone this repo and update your Lua path.
+Alternatively, you can clone this repo and update your `$LUA_PATH`.

 ## Similar Projects